Geometric Approaches on Persistent Homology: Introduction

 In some applications of topology, persistent homology is considered mostly as a black box by data scientists, where it produces features to be applied to the problem at hand.
 These features appear as a \emph{persistence diagram} $\PD_k$, summarizing the $k$-dimensional holes that appear.
 While persistence diagrams are known to describe these $k$-dimensional holes, and their life spans are interpreted as the ``size'' of these $k$-dimensional holes, a rigorous mathematical definition for the size of these homology classes has not yet been given in all settings.

-In this paper, we give explicit interpretations of the outcomes of the persistence diagrams in terms of the geometry of the data.
+In this paper, we give explicit interpretations of the outcomes of persistence diagrams in terms of the geometry of the data.
 In order to establish these geometric notions, we chose the simplest setup, where the distances change discretely, i.e.\ unweighted graphs with the power filtration.
 We give an explicit geometric description of the persistence diagrams in this case.
-In other words, we show exactly how the persistence diagram of the power filtration measures the sizes of holes.
-While we mainly focus on unweighted graphs with power filtration as a case study, the techniques we introduce here are very general, and they can be adapted to many different settings related to persistent homology.
-Our main results are as follows:
+In other words, we show how the persistence diagram of the power filtration measures the sizes of holes.
+While we mainly focus on unweighted graphs with the power filtration as a case study, the techniques we introduce here are general, and they can be adapted to different settings related to persistent homology.